TV Meteorologist

 Best Rated

-Asked by Kyle over 9 years ago
+Asked by iroha warren almost 8 years ago

 Hello why does thunderstorms happen when the forecast doesn't say thunderstorms.?